GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 ### Speculation rules and Content Security Policy

 As speculation rules use a `<script>` element, even though they only contain JSON, they need to be included in the `script-src` [Content-Security-Policy](https://web.dev/csp/) if the site uses this—either using a hash or nonce.

-In future, a new `inline-speculation-rules` source will be supported in `script-src` allowing all `<script type="speculationrules">` elements on a page to be supported without the need of hashes or nonces.
+A new `inline-speculation-rules` can be added to `script-src` allowing `<script type="speculationrules">` elements injected from hash/nonced scripts to be supported.
+At present, this only supports injected rules and does not support rules includes in the initial HTML.

 ## Detecting and disabling prerendering